 It is not necessary to wait for acceptance to the School of Nursing to file a FAFSA.
 The student should complete the FAFSA as soon as possible after October 1 of the year prior to desired enrollment year.

-The Office of Student Affairs may select a student for verification in addition to those who were selected by the U.S. Department of Education.
+The Office of Admissions and Financial Aid may select a student for verification in addition to those who were selected by the U.S. Department of Education.
 If selected for verification, the student is required by federal regulations to cooperate in the verification process.